Choose an Internship Track to Begin

 Policy of Non-Discrimination

-We welcome all people, regardless of race, social standing, age, or sexual preference.
+We welcome all people, regardless of race, gender, social standing, age, or sexual preference.

 If you desire an airport pickup from Hilo to the Sanctuary, located in Pahoa, we can coordinate one for $50 (taxis can run upwards to $80 for the 30 mile trip).
 Please let us know of your arrival time in advance.